Charly Boy: Image

 In 2010, Charly Boy was interviewed by the magazine E 24-7 alongside equally maverick Channel O presenter Denrele.
 The article, captioned "Caught In The Act - Yes, I Love Denrele" featured photographs of the pair in suggestive poses including a mouth-to-mouth kiss.
 As homosexuality is illegal in Nigeria, the pictures sparked rumours that they were a gay couple, a claim they continue to deny, stating that the pictures were for publicity.

 In 2012, Charly Boy threatened to take legal action against two national newspapers (The Saturday Mirror and the Daily Independent) after it was reported that he was gay and a member of The Illuminati; he allegedly disclosed this in an interview with entertainment writer Ed Jatto.
 Later, in another interview with the Nigerian Vanguard, he stated "'I’m not concerned about name calling, but the way and manner in which we apply professionalism in whatever we are doing.
 If I'm gay, I will fight for the right of homosexuals.
 I am not gay and I am not part of any organisation called [The Illuminati] in any way, shape or form.
 I have never had problems with whatever the press writes about me.
 But these publications have gone beyond the boundaries."

 Personal life

-Contrary to popular belief, Charly Boy is not gay.
-He has been married to African-American singer and former fashion designer Diane for over thirty years.
+Charly Boy has been married to African-American singer and former fashion designer Diane for over forty years.

-The couple have children together, and Charly Boy – who has been married before – has children from past relationships.
+The couple have children together, and Charly Boy has children from past relationships.